 i Significant cases

-On 7 January 2021, the DOJ announced that a federal grand jury in Texas returned an indictment charging Surgical Care Affiliates, Inc with two counts of violating the Sherman Antitrust Act by allegedly entering into agreements with two different companies not to solicit each other's senior-level employees.13 And in December 2020, the former owner of a physical therapist staffing company in Texas was indicted on wage-fixing charges.14 These indictments are the first-ever federal criminal charges for antitrust violations in the labour market, and are a very significant development for antitrust enforcement.
+On 7 January 2021, the DOJ announced that a federal grand jury in Texas returned an indictment charging Surgical Care Affiliates, Inc with two counts of violating the Sherman Act by allegedly entering into agreements with two different companies not to solicit each other's senior-level employees.5 The company's alleged co-conspirator – DaVita Inc – and its former chief executive officer were indicted in July 2021.6 In December 2020, the former owner of a physical therapist staffing company in Texas was indicted on wage-fixing charges.7 A second individual was charged in April 2021.8 These indictments are the first-ever federal criminal charges for antitrust violations in a labour market and are a very significant development for antitrust enforcement.

 ii Trends, developments and strategies